OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Publication

-This guide is part of our paper accepted at the main track of the CoopIS 2023.
+This guide is part of our [research paper](../../../publications.md#managing-the-variability-of-component-implementations-and-their-deployment-configurations-across-heterogeneous-deployment-technologies){target=_blank} published at the main track of the CoopIS 2023.
-Also, this guide is further extended by our demonstration paper submitted at the demo track also at the CoopIS 2023.
+Also, this guide is further extended by our [demonstration paper](../../../publications.md#using-variability4tosca-and-opentosca-vintner-for-holistically-managing-deployment-variability){target=_blank} which was  accepted at the demo track at the CoopIS 2023.
 Also check our other [publications](../../../publications.md){target=_blank}.